the fp is shopping-nightlife

 • Buy goods worth at least BR80 in a shop that offers Tax Free shopping within one day.

 • Show your passport and get three copies of the Tax Free receipts from the shop.
 See the customer service and ask for a special prepaid envelope.

 • Produce the receipts and your goods (which must still be in their original packaging) at the border checkpoint to get a customs seal.

 • Fill up a form.
 Then put the form and your receipts into the special envelope, drop it into a mailbox at the border checkpoint.
 You will then receive your VAT refund within 30 days.

 Antiquities, valuables, works of art and manuscripts other than those offered for sale in souvenir shops require an export licence.

 Mon-Sat 0900-2000 although large malls open till 2200.
 Some shops are closed on Sunday but tourist shops are usually open every day.

 Nightlife in Belarus

-For something a little more sedate there is a thriving cultural scene with opera, ballet, theatre, circus and puppet theatre to be found in Minsk.
+If you prefer something a little more sedate, there is a thriving cultural scene with opera, ballet, theatre, circus and puppet theatre to be found in Minsk.
 Brest also has a renowned puppet theatre.
-Tickets can be bought in advance at underground stations or at the Central Theatre Ticket Office.
+Tickets can be bought in advance at the Central Theatre Ticket Office.
 Same-day tickets are only available at the venue in question.